 Category and subcategory pages on ecommerce sites drive the majority of the traffic, apart from the home page.

-When people (that is, shoppers) search on Google, they use generic keywords as opposed to product-specific keywords.
+When shoppers look up products and services, they use generic queries as opposed to product-specific keywords.
 So, for example, if someone wants to purchase a “Christmas village,” they would search for “best Christmas villages [brand name]” and not the exact product name; something like “Harry Potter illuminated village collection.”

 For such specific shoppers, it is the product page’s job to capture that opportunity and get the user as close to a conversion as possible.